joealden/corum-docs/src/development/2-structure/3-client.md

 a module that can be understood by the browser, as no browsers understand the `.vue` extension.

-Through the concept known as 'plugins', tasks can be ran that are not module specific, such as code optimisation and minification.
+Through the concept known as 'plugins', tasks can be run that are not module specific, such as code optimisation and minification.
 An example of a plugin used commonly is called `DefinePlugin`.
 This plugin allows you to configure global constants at compile time.
 This could be useful when you need to include